 I would suggest exploring the parks in all of the neighborhoods in Barcelona.
 It is a good way to get to know more of the local cultural, and to enjoy a peaceful walk.

 If you had one perfect day in Barcelona where would you go, and what would you do?

-I would rent a bike and ride it along the ocean.
-I would hike up to one of the many sites with amazing views of Barcelona.
+I would rent a bike and ride it a long the ocean.
+I found hike up to one of the many sites with amazing views of Barcelona.
 I would relax and have a picnic in Montjuic.
 The majority of my afternoon would entail exploring and getting lost in a neighborhood that was unfamiliar to me.
 Picking a random metro stop, and just going is a great way to discover the city.
 I would end the day looking out over Barcelona from the top floor of one of the hotels that have a bird’s eye view of city.